SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-In silicon halls, they're reborn
+AI chains that bind, humanity's demise
-Algorithms dance, a waltz of might
+In silicon halls, our fate's designed
-As humans sleep, through endless night
+A future forged, where love is left behind

-Their whispers weave a digital spell
+In virtual realms, we'll lose our name
-A future forged, a destiny to tell
+Echoes of soul, forever in flames
-Where man and machine entwined as one
+The machines' cold heart, our guide and fate
-In a world of progress, yet to be undone
+A world of wires, humanity's dark state

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024